TheOdinProject/curriculum/rails/active_record_associations.md

   end
 ~~~

 The basic gist of this is simple -- assume that Rails is looking for the foreign key named after the association in the table also named after the association.
-If any of these is incorrect because of a creatively named association or foreign key, you'll need to specify.
+If any of these are incorrect because of a creatively named association or foreign key, you'll need to specify.
 This is quite common to make your associations more legible.

 #### Source